 Method:

-For the filling: Peel the apples, cut them from the core and slice finely.
-Place the slices in a large mixing bowl, then add the demerara sugar, white sugar, salt, cinnamon, allspice and lemon juice.
+For the filling: Peel the apples, cut them from the core, and slice finely.
+Place the slices in a large mixing bowl, then add the demerara sugar, white sugar, salt, cinnamon, allspice, and lemon juice.
 Stir well to coat on all sides, then leave to macerate for 30 minutes.
 (At this point, you can continue making the pastry – see below.)
 The fruit will release liquid and a pool of dark brown sugary syrup will form on the base of the bowl.
 Sprinkle the corn flour all over and stir again to mix very well.
 Set aside.

-For the sweet shortcrust pastry: Place the flour, caster sugar and salt in the bowl of a food processor and pulse to mix.
-Add the cold butter cubes and pulse to mix until it resembles coarse breadcrumbs, then add the yolks, lemon juice and vanilla and process briefly to mix.
+For the sweet shortcrust pastry: Place the flour, caster sugar, and salt in the bowl of a food processor and pulse to mix.
+Add the cold butter cubes and pulse to mix until it resembles coarse breadcrumbs, then add the yolks, lemon juice, and vanilla and process briefly to mix.
 While the motor is running, add the iced water through the feeding tube and process until it just starts to come together in a ball, then remove from the bowl and divide into two equal parts, patting them into flat disks with floured hands.
 Cover each and refrigerate until ready to roll out (can be made ahead and refrigerated for a day or two).

 For assembling: Preheat the oven to 180 C and place a rack in the middle.
 Grease a 23 cm round deep pastry dish with non-stick spray.
-On a lightly floured surface, roll out the first disk of pastry to a rough circle of about 30 cm in diameter (or cut a ready rolled sheet of store-bought shortcrust/puff pastry into a 30 cm round), adding more flour to prevent the pastry from sticking.
+On a lightly floured surface, roll out the first disk of pastry to a rough circle of about 30 cm in diameter (or cut a ready-rolled sheet of store-bought shortcrust/puff pastry into a 30 cm round), adding more flour to prevent the pastry from sticking.
 Carefully transfer it to the pastry dish, easing in the sides and leaving a slight overhang.
 Spoon the apple filling and all the liquid into the lined pan and smooth the top.
-Warm the caramel in a medium size jug in the microwave, then stir until smooth, and pour all over the top of the filling.
+Warm the caramel in a medium-sized jug in the microwave, then stir until smooth, and pour all over the top of the filling.
 Scatter all over with the pecan nuts, then place the whole pie as is in the fridge while you roll out the second pastry disc.
-Again, on a lightly floured surface, roll out the pastry to a rough rectangle and cut into 12 long strips (or use another sheet of store bought pastry for this).
-Arrange the strips on top of the pie to form a lattice (or any other pattern of your choice), then trim the sides – I cut any leftover pastry into thinner strips and place all around the sides, then press with a fork.
+Again, on a lightly floured surface, roll out the pastry to a rough rectangle and cut it into 12 long strips (or use another sheet of store-bought pastry for this).
+Arrange the strips on top of the pie to form a lattice (or any other pattern of your choice), then trim the sides – I cut any leftover pastry into thinner strips and place them all around the sides, then press with a fork.
 Place the prepared pie on another baking tray, then bake for 45 minutes uncovered.
 Lightly cover with foil (see notes above), then continue to bake for another 45 minutes.
-Remove from the oven, remove the foil and leave to cool completely for the liquids to set.
+Remove from the oven, remove the foil, and leave to cool completely for the liquids to set.
 Serve warm or at room temperature with a dollop of whipped cream.

 (recipe and photography by Ilse van der Merwe www.thefoodfox.com)